 Lawyer and Mathematician

 Silke Noa Elrifai is a lawyer and mathematician with a passion for disintermediation and privacy tech.
-She has advised blockchain projects since 2014 focusing on legal product design that is both pragmatic and dispute-resistant.
+She regularly advises on DAO structures and their interaction with legacy legal systems.

 Event Details